geo4orce/web-opt.com/README.md

 ## Deployment

-Before commiting into master run:
+Before committing into master run:
 * `composer run test` --> make sure phpunit is all green
 * `npm run test` --> make sure jest is all green (@todo: not yet implemented)
 * `npm run prod` --> this will minify and cache-bust the bundles